Mouthguards in Battle Ground, WA

 - Personalized or custom mouthguards: Made in the dental office, personalized mouthguards are the best fitting devices.
 To make the safest and most comfortable mouthguard, we takes an impression of your teeth.
 The impression is used to mold a personalized mouthguard from a soft and resistant material.
 They are unbeatable when it comes to comfort and protection.
 Personalized mouthguards are highly recommended for patients wearing braces.

 - Professional athletes who play any sort of contact sport such as hockey, football, boxing, and many others.

 - Children and adults who engage in the above-mentioned sports or other dangerous activities with risks of injury (e.g. skateboarding).

 - People who grind their teeth at night.
 Grinding damages the tooth enamel and applies pressure on jaws that provokes pain and headaches.
 To prevent the discomfort, a special mouthguard or a nocturnal bite plate can be attached to teeth.
 Worn all night long, it prevents grinding to eliminate these problems.

 Care and maintenance of mouthguards is a relatively simple process and does not require a lot of time.
 The basic rule is to keep it clean!
 Rinse you mouthguard or clean it with a mild cleanser after each use and rinse it thoroughly before putting it back in your mouth.
 Store your mouthguard in a ventilated container to prevent damage or odors.
 If the mouthguard is made in acrylic, it needs to be kept fully immersed in water to maintain its shape and properties.

 With the right mouthguard, you will feel confident and protected.
-If you are planning to get a mouthguard in Longview and Battle Ground, contact our friendly staff today.
+If you are planning to get a mouthguard in Battle Ground, contact our friendly staff today.